 • Increased use of steel buildings

-Farmers now demand huge, clear span ag structures with easy entry and egress.
+Farmers now demand clear span, large agricultural buildings with easy entry and egress.
 Sprawling roof-only buildings like shade-structures have increased in popularity.
 The sales of partially walled farm buildings and open-air structures are also on the rise for both farm and ranching businesses.

 Enormous mechanical doors, like those used on aircraft hangars, also appeal to owners of large farm operations.
 Bi-fold doors and single-panel hydraulic overhead doors now top many farmers’ must-have lists.
 Some even choose super-sized doors on both sides of enclosed structures for simpler drive-through efficiency.

 Farmers and ranchers increasingly choose steel barns and outbuildings for their needs.
 Pre-engineered steel buildings outperform and outlast old-fashioned pole barns and wood-framed buildings.